 On average, most dogs spend 16 to 20 hours of their days sleeping and resting.
 Like humans, dogs’ sleeping styles vary.
 For this reason, picking out a top-quality dog bed for your pup is very important!
 Here are some guidelines for finding the best fit for your dog.

-What to Look For in a Top Quality Dog Bed
+What to Look For in a High Quality Dog Bed

 Size of Your Dog